Boards & Committees

 More About the City's Boards & Commissions

-Most boards and committees have a council liaison assigned to them.
+Most boards and committees have a commission liaison assigned to them.
 The number of board members varies per body.
 Most of the boards meet monthly.
 Some of the boards are created by City Charter; others are created via ordinances and resolutions approved by the City Commission.
 Most boards also require the board member complete and provide to the Supervisor of Elections annually, a Form 1 - Financial Disclosure form.
 All board meetings of the City are covered under the Public Records Law, Chapter 119 and the Government-in-the-Sunshine Law.
 Most of the boards serve in an advisory capacity.
 As a result of the citizen involvement and participation, all the boards provide much needed assistance in assuring that actions taken by the City are not only in the best interest of the City but also have the support and input of its citizens.

 Board Meeting Schedules